jefferyq2/ae5-rstudio/README.md

 succession with notification delivered to users.

 1. _*Build the Docker image.*_
-   - Time to complete: less than an hour
+   - Time to complete: less than an hour, not including optional preparation time to design the optional default environment.
    - User disruption: none.
 This step only _stages_ the modified Docker image for use.
 Existing sessions are uninterrupted, and new sessions continue to use the stock images.